prowestgis/upp-wg/interop.md

 | Claim | Description
 | - | - |
-| `email: user@example.com` | A simple email address
+| `user@example.com` | A simple email address
-| `email: user@example.com user@county.gov` | Two email addresses associated with an identity
+| `user@example.com user@county.gov` | Two email addresses associated with an identity
-| `email: user+tag@example.com` | An email address for `user@example.com` that includes a tag, which is ignored (but preserved) by email servers during transport.
+| `user+tag@example.com` | An email address for `user@example.com` that includes a tag, which is ignored (but preserved) by email servers during transport.

 A series of telephone claims

 | Claim | Description
 | - | - |
-| `phone: tel:+18888675309` | A global telephone number for an identity
+| `tel:+18888675309` | A global telephone number for an identity
-| `phone: tel:867-5309` | A local telephone number for a user that includes optional (but allowed) visual separators
+| `tel:867-5309` | A local telephone number for a user that includes optional (but allowed) visual separators
-| `phone: tel:8675309 tel:8005551212` | A pair of phone numbers, one in local format and one in global format, that are associated with the identity
+| `tel:8675309 tel:8005551212` | A pair of phone numbers, one in local format and one in global format, that are associated with the identity
-| `phone: tel:+18888675309;mobile` | A global phone number with a mobile parameter.
+| `tel:+18888675309;mobile` | A global phone number with a mobile parameter.
 UPP will use this number to send SMS messages only
-| `phone: tel:+18888675309;mobile=mms;ivr tel:+1-800-555-1212;fax` | A global phone number with a mobile parameter that marks it as accepting MMS messages.
+| `tel:+18888675309;mobile=mms;ivr tel:+1-800-555-1212;fax` | A global phone number with a mobile parameter that marks it as accepting MMS messages.
 This phone number may also be used to call the user and walk them through an IVR workflow.
 A second number is provided for FAX documents and contains visual separators

 ### Scopes